C-Section adhesions are filmy, sticky, tentacle-like bands of scar tissue that form within your abdomen after surgery.

 - Infertility.
 C-Section adhesions can interfere with future fertility, about a 20% risk.

-Preventing or Limiting C-Section Adhesions
+How to Prevent or Minimize C-Section Adhesions

-If you know you will be having a C-Section take a pro-active approach for minimizing the formation of adhesions.
+If you know you will be having a C-Section you can take a pro-active approach for minimizing the formation of adhesions.
 Medical science has a long way to go in the complete prevention of C-Section adhesions but there are ways to help minimize their formation and painful impact.